 Oakland Army Base – Oakland, CA

-Brief Description of Construction Project This $153M project was the first phase in converting 300 acres of the Army’s old 1800 acre Oakland logistics facility to civilian use as a multimodal seaport logistics complex with the partial intent “to shift traffic from trucks to trains on site and thereby reduce truck trips through cities within Alameda County to the Central Valley which will help to improve air quality, neighborhood and roadway safety” (quote from City of Oakland website).
-Our work on the project ran from October 2013 to May 2019
+Ghirardelli provided Construction Inspection services to the City of Oakland for phase (Infrastructure) of the Oakland Army Base reconstruction project.
+This $153M project was the first phase in converting 300 acres of the Army’s old 1800-acre Oakland logistics facility to civilian use as a multimodal seaport logistics complex with the partial intent “to shift traffic from trucks to trains on site and thereby reduce truck trips through cities within Alameda County to the Central Valley which will help to improve air quality, neighborhood and roadway safety”.

-- Removal and replacement of existing electrical, communications, storm drain and sanitary sewer utilities with new infrastructure.
-Some of the more significant improvements included:
+• Removal and replacement of existing electrical, communications, storm drain and sanitary sewer utilities with:

-- New and rebuilt streets, sidewalks, parking areas and bike paths.
+• New and rebuilt streets, sidewalks and bike paths.